sharaonsathanandam/InfraOps-Copilot/README.md

 # InfraOps Copilot

-InfraOps Autopilot is a hackathon-style IAM automation service that turns Jira access requests into deterministic Terraform changes.
+InfraOps Copilot is a hackathon-style IAM automation service that turns Jira access requests into deterministic Terraform changes.

 The project is split into two parts: